Dr. B. R. Ambedkar Balanagar metro station

 The Dr. B. R. Ambedkar Balanagar Metro Station is located on the Red Line of the Hyderabad Metro, in India.
 This station was opened to the public on 29 November 2017, named Balanagar Metro Station.
 It was renamed on 14 April 2018.
 It is near to Chennai Shopping Mall.

 History

 It was opened on 29 November 2017.

 The station

 Structure

 Balanagar elevated metro station situated on the Red Line of Hyderabad Metro.

 Facilities

 The stations have staircases, elevators and escalators from the street level to the platform level which provide easy and comfortable access.
-Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including differently-abled and elderly citizens.
+Also, operation panels inside the elevators are installed at a level that can be conveniently operated by all passengers, including disabled and elderly citizens.